 Your pension is one of the best ways to invest in your future.
-This is because both your employer and the government (by way of tax relief) add to the money you put in, so you're likely to get much more in return than you would with regular savings.
+This is because the Government (by way of tax relief) add to the money you put in.
+In addition to this and depending on your eligibility, your employer could add contributions themselves, so you're likely to get much more in return than you would with a regular savings.

-If your employer promises to match your contributions up to a certain percentage of your salary, make sure you're taking full advantage of that.
+If your employer promises to match your contributions up to a certain percentage of your salary, consider whether you're taking full advantage of that.

 Should you be investing in your 30s?